 - Ferrets are part of the Mustelidae family.
 This includes weasels, minks and otters.

-- Ferrets are the 3rd most popular companion animal in North American (just behind dogs and cats).
+- Ferrets are the third most popular companion animal in North America (just behind dogs and cats).

 Ferrets are extremely interesting creatures!
-They have gained a bad reputation and many people think that they stink and are aggressive.
-While it is true, ferrets have a musky odour, most people have their ferrets de-scented.
-This keeps that smell down and a healthy ferret does not smell much at all.
+They have gained a bad reputation, and many people think that they stink and are aggressive.
+While it is true that ferrets have a musky odour, most people have their ferrets de-scented.
+This keeps that smell down, and a healthy ferret does not smell much at all.

 A Home That Is Safe and Sound